Sheetalrana190/SEP_Group-_Project/Research_Deliverable_1.md

-# Problem Analysis in a Small Part of Kitchener-Waterloo Region: Parking Congestion near University Avenue, Uptown Waterloo
+# Analyzing Traffic Congestion on University Avenue in Waterloo

-Parking congestion in Uptown Waterloo is a significant issue due to the high volume of visitors and limited parking availability.
-Drivers spend considerable time searching for available parking spots, which contributes to traffic congestion and delays.
+Traffic congestion is a persistent challenge in urban areas, causing delays, increasing emissions, and impacting quality of life.
+In Waterloo, the issue is particularly evident near University Avenue, where parking congestion during peak hours significantly contributes to traffic slowdowns.
+This report examines the root causes of traffic congestion in this area, the limitations of current transportation options

 Parking congestion near University Avenue in Uptown Waterloo is a significant issue that affects many drivers, including myself (Sheetal Rana).
 As a frequent visitor to the area, I have experienced firsthand the frustration of searching for an available parking spot, especially during peak hours and events.
 This problem not only causes delays but also contributes to traffic congestion and environmental pollution.
 To address this issue, I have conducted thorough research to understand the key factors contributing to parking congestion and to develop a unique solution.